-In 2001 artistic director Nathan Trice created the Recognizing Women Project (RWP), an annual community research initiative that creates educational residencies and artistic performances about the experiences and stories of women across generations, cultures and geographies.
-From Fall throughout Winter the (RWP) initiative brings together a multi-generational and multi-cultural group of adolescent, young adult and adult female dancers, with students and practitioners of the social sciences to work as a research analysis team.
-Their aim is to explore and understand the dynamics of their stories & experiences as it relates to our themes, while also developing visceral thought-provoking performances inspired by their findings.
+In 2002 artistic director/choreographer Nathan Trice presented the first season of the Recognizing Women Project (RWP), an annual thematic community discussion series about the experiences and stories of women across generations, cultures and geographies, that culminate in visceral dance theater performances.
+From Fall thru Winter the (RWP) discussion series gathers a multi-generational, multi-cultural group of adolescent, young adult and adult women dancers, fathers of daughters and local community to commune as a research analysis team.
+Their aim is to understand the complexity of the themes that live within the stories & experiences they have lived, while inspiring visceral thought-provoking dance theater performances that illustrate their findings.

-Since 2001 the (RWP) has explored themes that include: Self-Identifying within patriarchal culture, Rites of passage among mothers & daughters, Female objectification / self-objectification, Myth and Grief.
+Since its inception, the (RWP) has explored themes that include: Self-Identifying within patriarchal culture, Rites of passage among mothers & daughters, Female objectification / self-objectification, Myth and Grief.

 Highlights: